UK's Balfour Beatty flags hit to business from US tech downturn

+The company said a high interest rate environment has caused delays in some projects going to contract, largely in the U.S. commercial office sector, as customers wait for economic stability.

+Quinn said the group is looking to expand "very heavily" into power transmission, energy security, carbon capture and nuclear power stations in the UK and Hong Kong markets, and into schools and airports segments in the U.S. business.

-The firm posted a 12% jump in underlying profit from operations from its earnings-based businesses at 95 million pounds ($121 million) for the half year ended June 30, and forecast annual profits broadly in line with year-ago figures.
+The FTSE 250 .FTMC firm posted a 12% jump in underlying profit from operations from its earnings-based businesses at 95 million pounds ($121 million) for the half year ended June 30, and forecast annual profits broadly in line with year-ago figures.

 ($1 = 0.7854 pounds)